 Public school education may be accessible to resident students attending nonpublic schools on a dual enrollment basis in a special education program operated in a public school.
 A multidisciplinary evaluation which determines the child's eligibility for services must be conducted and, if eligible, an individualized education program plan (IEP) is developed.
-Parents of nonpublic school students who suspect that their child is disabled and in need of special education may request a multidisciplinary evaluation of their child through a written request to the building principal or the school psychologist.
+Parents of nonpublic school students who suspect that their child is disabled and in need of special education may request a multidisciplinary evaluation of their child through a written request to the building principal or the Coordinator of Pupil Personnel Services.